-Spicy Tuna Salad Sandwich Ingredients
+Spicy Tuna Sandwich Ingredients

-• 1 jar or can (5-7 ounces) of tuna in water, drained
+• 1 (5-7 ounces) can tuna in water, drained

 • 3-4 tablespoons mayonnaise (adjust to your preferred creaminess)